 Part 2 – Understanding the 4 best chart patterns

-Usually, chart patterns are not that clear cut and far from the textbook examples that you’ll usually find in trading literature or on other trading websites.
+Usually, chart patterns are not that clear-cut and far from the textbook examples that you’ll usually find in trading literature or on other trading websites.
 Thus, it is even more important to understand how to decode chart patterns to make the right trading decisions.

 We will now take a look at the 4 most commonly traded and discussed chart patterns and see how our previous 3 principles apply to each one.

 A triangle shows a temporary period of consolidation within a trend or at the beginning of a new trend.
-During an uptrend, a triangle is formed when the retracements and pullbacks become smaller and smaller; buyers step in earlier each time to push price back up.
+During an uptrend, a triangle is formed when the retracements and pullbacks become smaller and smaller; buyers step in earlier each time to push the price back up.
 Triangles are much more reliable during established trends as they signal accumulation of positions before the next trend continuation.